-Shri K.V.
-Rajendran (DIN-02468551) was appointed as an Additional Director in the capacity of Non-Executive Independent Director with effect from 12.11.2020 by the Board of Directors on the recommendation of the Nomination and Remuneration Committee, in accordance with Articles of Association and Section 149(6).
+Shri Shyam Datt Nailwal (DIN-00008529) was appointed as an Additional Director in the capacity of Non-Executive / Non-Independent Director with effect from 11.10.2021 by the Board of Directors on the recommendation of the Nomination and Remuneration Committee, in accordance with Articles of Association and Section 149(6).
 161 and Schedule IV of the Companies Act, 2013 ("the Act").

-As per the Section 161 of the Act, Shri K.V.
-Rajendran holds office upto the date of the ensuing AGM i.e 29.09.2021.
-The Company has received the requisite notice in writing under section 160 of the Act, along with the required amount of deposit from a member proposing the candidature of Shri K.V.
-Rajendran, to be appointed as an Independent non-executive Director for a period of 3 consecutive year w.e.f.
-29.09.2021 liable to not to retire by rotation at the ensuing AGM.
-Shri K.V.
-Rajendran consented to the proposed appointment and declared qualified.
-Shri K.V.
-Rajendran possesses requisite knowledge, experience and skill for the position of Independent Director as per required criteria under the Act, and rules and regulations made thereunder.
+As per the Section 161 of the Act, Shri Shyam Datt Nailwal holds office upto the date of the ensuing AGM i.e 16.09.2022.
+The Company has received the requisite notice in writing under section 160 of the Act, along with the required amount of deposit from a member proposing the candidature of Shri Shyam Datt Nailwal, to be appointed as non-executive/non-independent Director liable to retire by rotation, at the ensuing AGM.
+Shri Shyam Datt Nailwal consented to the proposed appointment and declared qualified.
+Shri Shyam Datt Nailwal possesses requisite knowledge, experience and skill for the position of a Director as per required criteria under the Act, and rules and regulations made thereunder.

-The Board on the recommendation received from the Nomination and Remuneration Committee and in view of his knowledge, skills and invaluable expertise related to the Industry of the Company, it is proposed to appoint Shri K.V.
-Rajendran as an Independent non-executive Director of the Company in terms of section 149 read with section 152 of the Act., In terms of Section 149 and 152 of the Companies Act, 2013, Shri K.V.
-Rajendran is not liable to retire by rotation.
-Shri K.V.
-Rajendra, if appointed will hold office for a consecutive term of 3 years commencing from 29.09.2021.
+The Board on the recommendation received from the Nomination and Remuneration Committee and in view of his knowledge, skills and invaluable expertise related to the Industry of the Company, it is proposed to appoint Shri Shyam Datt Nailwal as non-executive/non-indipendent Director of the Company in terms of section 149 read with section 152 of the Act., In terms of Section 149 and 152 of the Companies Act, 2013, Shri Shyam Datt Nailwal is liable to retire by rotation.